EBB2675/schema-studio/README.md

 ```
 Make it persistent by adding the export to `~/.bashrc` or `~/.zshrc`.

+The repository should be under `nomad-simulations/` folder.
+Custom module names are not yet supported.

 ### 4) Backend (FastAPI)
 ```bash
 uvicorn api.main:app --reload --port 5179